sleepymalc/VSCode-LaTeX-Inkscape/README.md

 	<img src="https://github.com/sleepymalc/sleepymalc/blob/main/Vscode-LaTEx-Inkscape/gif/pmatrix.gif" width="500"/>
 </p>

-To fast to keep track of?
+Too fast to keep track of?
 For the first snippet, I type `table2 5`, and then it generates a table with 2 rows and 5 columns.
 For the second one, I type `pmat` for matrix, and then type `2 4` to indicate that I want a 2 by 4 matrix, then boom!
 My snippets do that for me in an instant!

 Feeling it?
 Let try to set up this step by step.
 And maybe you can create your own snippets also!